Mind the Product 2016 Recap: Driving Product Management Forward

 Cagan explained the different jobs these Product Managers had done at their various companies and gave many examples of their day-to-day struggles.
 What was it that made these brands so successful?
 With every one of these successful companies, it was an outstanding Product Manager that worked tirelessly behind the scenes.
 They deeply understood all aspects of the business, whether marketing, sales, finance, and so on.
 These Product Managers achieved success by solving real problems for customers while meeting business needs.

 “Product management is distinct from other disciplines,” Cagan said.
-“No one is the boss, but the good CEO knows they need teams of missionaries not mercenaries.
-Great product managers are true leaders, they are smart, creative and persistent, they lead through inspiration, motivation and logic, and they’re not afraid to lead.”
-What these Product Managers did for the company was imperative for product success however, they remain hidden behind the scenes.
+“No one is the boss, but the good CEO knows they need teams of missionaries, not mercenaries.
+Great product managers are true leaders, they are smart, creative and persistent, they lead through inspiration, motivation, and logic, and they’re not afraid to lead.”
+What these Product Managers did for the company was imperative for product success, however, they remain hidden behind the scenes.
 These 6 role models embody the Product Manifesto: to deflect praise and accept the blame.

 Cagan closed his presentation by explaining that everyone tries to define the role of a Product Manager by confusing it with other roles such as a business analyst.
-We need to stop having this “ridiculous conversation about role, and about product versus project management”, he said, because it misses the entire point of the job.
+We need to stop having this “ridiculous conversation about the role, and about product versus project management”, he said, because it misses the entire point of the job.